Vanishing lines in chromatic homotopy theory: text -orientation of real vector bundles

-The only facts we used to obtain our bounds are that there is a strong horizontal vanishing line of filtration $N_{h, H}$, and that the $E_2$-page is $H$-torsion.
-With more computational knowledge of the homotopy fixed point spectral sequence of $(E_h^{hG})^*(\Pi MO)$, there will be more data to obtain a much better upper bound for $\Theta(h, G)$. \end{rem}
+Our primary goal in this section is to emphasize the existence of a concrete upper bound.
+It is important to highlight that our bound is derived based on the presence of a strong horizontal vanishing line of filtration $N_{h, H}$ and the fact that all classes on the $\E_2$-page with positive filtration are $|H|$-torsion.
+With more detailed computational knowledge of the homotopy fixed point spectral sequence for $(E_h^{hG})^*(\Pi MO)$, there is potential to obtain a significantly improved upper bound for $\Theta(h, G)$. \end{rem}